International Football Association Board

-The International Football Association Board (IFAB) is the body that determines the Laws of the Game of association football.
-IFAB was founded in 1886 to agree standardised Laws for international competition, and has since acted as the "guardian" of the internationally used Laws.
-Since its establishment in 1904, FIFA, the sport's top governing body, has recognised IFAB's jurisdiction over the Laws.
-IFAB is known to take a highly conservative attitude regarding changes to the Laws of the Game.
+The International Football Association Board (IFAB) is an international self-regulatory body of association football that is known for determining the Laws of the Game, the regulations for the gameplay of football.
+It was founded in 1886 in order to establish standardised regulations or "Laws" for the gameplay of international competition, and has since acted as the primary maintainer ("Guardian") of these Laws.
+FIFA, a prominent governing body for football, has recognised IFAB's jurisdiction over its Laws since its establishment in 1904.

-It is a separate body from FIFA, though FIFA is represented on the board and holds 50% of the voting power.
-As a legacy of association football's origins in the United Kingdom, the other organisations represented are the governing bodies of the game in the four nations of the UK.
-Amendments to the Laws require a three-quarter supermajority vote, meaning that FIFA's support is necessary but not sufficient for a motion to pass.
+IFAB is a distinct body from FIFA, although FIFA is represented on the board and holds 50% of the voting power.
+The founding football associations of IFAB, England, Scotland, Northern Ireland and Wales each have permanent seats on the organisation.
+Amendments to the Laws mandate a three-quarter supermajority vote, meaning that FIFA's support is necessary but not sufficient for a motion to pass.